Contact

 Studying Neuroscience in Oldenburg

-- Science-oriented: Individual student projects in research groups
+• Science-oriented: Up to three individual student projects in research groups

 Highlights

-Our Master of Neuroscience is uniquely focussed on sensory neuroscience.
-The experimental work uses mainly vertebrate models.
+Our Master of Neuroscience is uniquely focussed on sensory, behavioral and computational neuroscience.
+The experimental work uses mainly vertebrate and invertebrate models, ranging from the molecular and cellular to the sytems and behavioral level.

 Career Prospects

-Sensory Neuroscience orientated curricula certify your qualification for Neuroprosthetics/ Neurotechnology, while a focus on Molecular Neuroscience enables a position in the pharmaceutical/ medical industry.
+Sensory Neuroscience orientated curricula certify your qualification for neuroprosthetics/ neurotechnology, and modules on molecular neuroscience qualify for a position in the pharmaceutical/ medical industry.
 Students that are interested in data science or data management can elect modules related to data analysis and computational neuroscience.
-An occupation in the field of Science Communication or Science Journalism is also a possibility for students that discover their fascination for the respective skills modules or the offered science communication workshop.
+An occupation in the field of science communication or science journalism is also a possibility for students that discover their fascination for the respective skills modules or the offered science communication workshop.
 Within these diverse fields, you can acquire different positions, e.g. as researcher, developer, project manager, consultant or educator.

 The annual “Career Day Neuroscience” gives graduates the opportunity to get an overview of possible occupational areas and connects them to neuroscientists working in the industry and in research.
 The elective “External Research Module” further allows students to perform an internship at an external company or research institution.